 Scope (what)

-Recurrent training occurs following successful completion of the the VTS Operator Course (V-103/1) and On-the-Job Training (V-103/3).
+Recurrent training occurs following successful completion of the VTS Operator Course (V-103/1) and On-the-Job Training (V-103/3).
 The training is carried out at regular intervals and is part of a training programme and is hence mandatory.
-VTS Authorities should the determine the frequency and delivery of the recurrent training courses.
+VTS Authorities should determine the frequency and delivery of the recurrent training courses.
 The cause of the training courses could be generic, local or as deemed necessary.

 Objective (why)